|Best for Surf Fishing||Yeti Panga 28L Backpack||SEE IT||

 Fishing as a mobile angler means being adaptable; you never really know what conditions you’ll be facing.
 To make the most out of your time on the water, having a backpack that is ready for everything you throw at it is a must.
 The Wild River Tackle Tek Nomad Lighted Backpack does anything an angler can think of.
 I target a wide variety of fish, from bass to trout.
 Every species comes with its challenges and having one pack to do it all keeps everything simple and organized.

 The pack has enough room for four 3600 size boxes and several smaller 3500 boxes.
 With this amount of storage, I can keep my bass tackle separate from my trout tackle and still have everything in one place.
 Aside from tackle storage, several side pockets allow me to keep extra spools of line and leader ready in case I have to switch something out mid-trip.
 Perhaps the best part of this pack is the integrated light.
-Fishing through the night for a trophy trout or rigging up a spook at first light can be tricky without light.
+Fishing through the night for a trophy trout or rigging up a spook at first light can be tricky without light (unless you have a fishing headlamp).
 This bag takes care of that issue with an LED system that illuminates the pack so you know you can trust the knot you tied.

 - Weight: 3lbs